nik-rev/carbon/content/post/obscure-semantic-html.md

 This way, we are properly describing the relationship between the `blockquote` and the `figcaption`.

-## `rehype-semantic-blockquotes` plugin
+## A plugin that adds a new syntax to Markdown to represent blockquotes semantically

 I wanted to be able to create such blockquotes and figcaptions on-the-fly, in markdown.
-There wasn't a solution available, so I wrote a rehype plugin myself to accomplish this.
+There wasn't a solution available, so I wrote a plugin in order to accomplish this.

-Rehype is a parser for HTML and is commonly used with MDX and remark, a parser for markdown.
+[Rehype](https://github.com/rehypejs/rehype) is a parser for HTML and is commonly used with MDX and [remark](https://github.com/remarkjs/remark) -- a parser for markdown.
+Together, these tools allow you to get very creative with your markdown editing.

-It transforms markdown syntax like this:
+My plugin is called [`rehype-semantic-blockquotes`](https://github.com/nik-rev/rehype-semantic-blockquotes), and it transforms markdown syntax such as this:

 ```md
 > We cannot solve our problems with the same thinking we used when we created them.